vaidashi/vaidashi/README.md

 ### <div align="center">I'm Ash, a full-time full-stack developer 👨‍💻 .</div>

-- I'm currently working with Angular and NestJS
+- I'm currently working as a full stack developer.

-- I’m also pursuing a master's in data science part-time online
+- I’m also pursuing a master's in data science through a part-time online program at Northwestern University.

 <br/>